jaakkytt/aws-automation/lab-2/README.md

     ~/aws-automation/lab-2# terraform taint aws_instance.lab-2-web.0
     ~/aws-automation/lab-2# terraform apply 04-load-balancer/

-Output should now include also the ELB address.
+Output should now also include the ELB address.
 Wait for instances to boot and provisioning code to finish it's work.
 It also takes a bit for instances to be added to the LB.
 Open the address in your browser and hit refresh like crazy.
 You should see the LB rotating your requests to different instances.

+And you might want to use the [Load Balancers page on the EC2 Console](https://eu-central-1.console.aws.amazon.com/ec2/#LoadBalancers:) to check the ELB you just created.

 ## Create DNS records